Codecademy/docs/content/cybersecurity/concepts/risk/risk.md

 `Risk = Threat * Vulnerability`

-This calculation essentially states that a single vulnerability multiplied by the potential threat can give you an estimate of the risk involved.
-It goes without saying that in order for an organization to begin the process of risk mitigation, it first needs to understand its vulnerabilities and threats.
+This calculation essentially states that a single vulnerability multiplied by the potential threat can give an estimate of the risk involved.
+It goes without saying that in order for an organization to begin the process of risk mitigation, vulnerabilities and threats need to be understood.